-Early Alert Referral
+Early Alert Intervention Program

-What is EARLY ALERT?
+What is Early Alert?

-- Poor quality of work
+- Quality of work

 - Late/missing assignments

-- Low exam quiz scores
+- Low exam/quiz scores